graphql-rust/juniper/docs/types/interfaces.md

 Traits are maybe the most obvious concept you want to use when building interfaces.
-But because GraphQL supports downcasting while Rust doesn't, you'll have to manually specify how to convert an trait into a concrete type.
+But because GraphQL supports downcasting while Rust doesn't, you'll have to manually specify how to convert a trait into a concrete type.
 This can be done in a couple of different ways:

 ### Downcasting via accessor methods